winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 110\.
 “Soon after that, the wanderer died.
 His older wife’s son said to the younger wife, ‘I should inherit all the wealth that he had.
 You’ll get no share of it.’
 {:#p110}

-The younger wife said, ‘Wait a minute, I need a share for my unborn child.
+“The younger wife said, ‘Wait a minute, I need a share for my unborn child.
 If I give birth to a son, then he would inherit a share of the wealth.
 If I give birth to a daughter, then you’ll marry her, and I’ll get some of his property.’

 111\.
 “The son demanded the father’s wealth politely three times, and the younger mother answered as before.
 The son attempted to compel her, but he wasn’t successful.
 The younger mother then used a sharp knife on her lower abdomen to see if she carried a boy or a girl.”
 {:#p111}